cpeter/CHIP-SDK/README.md

     ./CHIP-SDK/setup_ubuntu1404.sh

-Now you have the CHIP-SDK installed successfully and can proceed to [Flash a new C.H.I.P for the first time](#Flash a new C.H.I.P for the first time) or start to [Build your own flash image for CHIP](Build your own flash image for CHIP).

-## Flash a new C.H.I.P for the first time
+Congratulations!
+Your C.H.I.P.
+SDK is almost ready!
+To finish up and apply the updated permissions, log out of the virtual machine...

+    exit

+Now you're ready to Flash a C.H.I.P. from your SDK!

+## Prepare your C.H.I.P. for Flashing

+First, prepare CHIP with a jumper wire between the UBOOT pin and GND.
+In other words, connect Pin 7 and Pin 39 on header U14.

-Jumper the CHIP in FEL mode and then connect it to the USB port of your computer.
+Here's a diagram that labels the headers and pins assuming the USB port is oriented up:

-Start the virtual machine and login as described above.
+And here's a photo with the jumper plugged in...

+It's worth noting that this jumper needs to be present only when you connect CHIP to power.
+If for some reason the wire becomes disconnected after you have powered CHIP, there is no problem or need to panic.

+Now connect CHIP to your computer with a micro-USB→USB-B cable.
+The power LED will illuminate.

+It's time to begin!
+Open a terminal on your computer, and let's start up a virtual machine.

+    cd CHIP-SDK
+    vagrant up
+    vagrant ssh

-When you see the `vagrant@vagrant-ubuntu-trusty-32:~$` prompt, type:
+If everything went well you should see the following prompt:

+    vagrant@vagrant-ubuntu-trusty-32:~$

+Now we're into C.H.I.P. and ready to flash an image.

+## Flash a new C.H.I.P. with the NTC buildroot image...

+If you want to flash C.H.I.P. with a custom image, scroll down the page...If you're cool with our current buildroot image, keep going!

+With our virtual machine running, we'll start at our trusty prompt:

+    vagrant@vagrant-ubuntu-trusty-32:~$

+Now let's download the latest firmware (i.e. a Linux kernel, U-Boot and a root filesystem all built with buildroot) and flash it to CHIP.

     cd ~/CHIP-tools
     ./chip-update-firmware.sh

-This downloads the latest firmware (i.e. a Linux kernel, U-Boot and a root filesystem all built with buildroot) and flashes it CHIP.
+This downloads the latest firmware (i.e. a Linux kernel, U-Boot and a root filesystem all built with buildroot) and flashes it to CHIP.

-If everything went well, you can now login to your CHIP:
+CHIP will boot automatically after flashing.
+Booting may take a minute.
+If everything went well, you can now log in to your CHIP:

     cu -l /dev/ttyACM0 -s 115200

+C.H.I.P.'s login is root.
+Booting may take a minute.
+If everything went well you should be able to run a hardware test...

+    hwtest

+If everything passed, your C.H.I.P. is ready to go!
+Have fun!

-## Build your own flash image for CHIP
+## To Flash C.H.I.P. with your own custom buildroot image...

 ### Start the build process

-Logged into the virtual machine (you should see the `vagrant@vagrant-ubuntu-trusty-32:~` prompt) type:
+Logged in to the virtual machine again starting from our trusty prompt:

+    vagrant@vagrant-ubuntu-trusty-32:~$

+Lets' get in there and make something.

     cd ~/CHIP-buildroot
     make chip_defconfig
+    make nconfig

+From here, you can navigate the menu and select what you want to flash onto your C.H.I.P. and what you don't.
+Detailing custom buildroot images is outside the scope of this tutorial.
+If you're curious, read Free Electrons wonderful buildroot documentation.

+When you're finished with your selections, exit by hitting the F9 key, which will automatically save your custom buildroot to...

+    /home/vagrant/CHIP-buildroot/.config

+NOTE: You can save an alternate build by hitting the F6 key, but only the image save to the above path will flash to C.H.I.P.

+Now let's build your buildroot...

     make

-This will take a while you might want to read the [Buildroot documentation](http://buildroot.uclibc.org/docs.html).
-In order to add package or make changes to the Buildroot configuration type:

-    make nconfig #(optional - in case you want to add software) make
+This will take a while.
+Depending on your computer, maybe an hour.
+Maybe grab some coffee...

 ### Flash your own buildroot image

-Logged in to the virtual machine type:
+Logged in to the virtual machine again starting from our trusty prompt:

+    vagrant@vagrant-ubuntu-trusty-32:~$

+type...

     cd ~/CHIP-tools
     BUILDROOT_OUTPUT_DIR=../CHIP-buildroot/output ./chip-fel-flash.sh

+CHIP will boot automatically after flashing.
+Booting may take a minute.
+If everything went well, you can now log in to your CHIP:

+    cu -l /dev/ttyACM0 -s 115200

+C.H.I.P.'s login is root.
+If everything went well you should be able to run a hardware test...

+    hwtest

+If everything passed, your C.H.I.P. is ready to go!
+Have fun!

 ## Shutdown

-If you are still logged into the virtual machine, log out:
+To log out of the virtual machine at anytime, type:

     exit

-Then, in the host-shell type:
+The virtual machine will still be running.
+To shut it down, type:

     vagrant halt

-## Troubleshooting
+## Troubleshooting'

 In case you run into trouble because the kernel in the VM was updated and the shared vagrant folder can no longer be mounted, update the guest additions by typing the following in the CHIP-SDK directory on the host:

     vagrant plugin install vagrant-vbguest